Safiuddin Sarker Academy and College

-Safiuddin Sarker Academy and College (সফিউদ্দিন সরকার একাডেমি এন্ড কলেজ), also known as SSAC, is a renowned educational institution with two shifts, is located at Tongi, Gazipur Sadar Upazila, Gazipur District, Bangladesh.
+Safiuddin Sarker Academy and College (সফিউদ্দিন সরকার একাডেমি এন্ড কলেজ), also known as SSAC, is an educational institution with two shifts, located at Tongi, Gazipur Sadar Upazila, Gazipur District, Bangladesh.
 The schools under the institution offer five years primary education, five years high school education and two years education for tertiary level.
 The language of instruction is Bengali.
 In 2016, about 8,000 students are enrolled.
-There are about 170 teaching staffs including Assistant Professors to Junior Teachers.
+There are about 170 teaching staffs including assistant professors to junior teachers.

 History

-The school, founded by former Member of Parliament Hasan Uddin Sarkar, began as "Tongi Pauro Kindergarten" in 1978.
-In 1984 it was accredited by the Dhaka Education Board as a secondary school serving students through class 10.
+The school, founded by former member of parliament Hasan Uddin Sarkar, began as "Tongi Pauro Kindergarten" in 1978.
+In 1984, it was accredited by the Dhaka Education Board as a secondary school serving students through class 10.
 The first batch of students from the school sat their Secondary School Certificate (SSC) examinations in 1986.
 In 1994, the school opened a college section.

 Campus

 SSAC is located on the west side of the Dhaka–Mymensingh Highway, in Tongi, Gazipur Sadar Upazila, Gazipur District.